emacsfodder/sublime2yas/README.md

 I'll be hornswoggled if I'm going to do that mucky business by hand.

-So instead here's a script which will take care of it, with a few extra bells and whistles for good measure.
+So instead here's a script which will take care of it, with a few extra bells and whistles thrown in for good measure.

 ### Usage